mb0/xelf-old/README.md

 The resulting hacked up adapters and solutions continue to grow and keep you busy writing similar boilerplate all over in each environment for each change.

-It usually starts with repetitive pattern on either the client or the server, after some abstraction you have a small package API that is needed on the other side as well.
+It usually starts with a repetitive pattern on either the client or the server, after some abstraction you have a small package API that is needed on the other side as well.
 Now you rewrite that code in another programming language and add an ugly JSON based data format.
 After some time you have multiple tiny DSLs that are neither well-defined, pretty to look at nor